mdavidsaver/pyDevSup/documentation/environment.rst

 Building extensions
 -------------------

-For convienance, additional Python extensions can be build by the EPICS build system.
+For convenience, additional Python extensions can be build by the EPICS build system.
 In this example the extension name is "_myextname" and the resulting library is expected to provide the an initialization function named "init_myextname". ::